Major Controversies Surrounding Thomas Massie: A Detailed Timeline

 Controversies are a part of history.
 Explore the biggest scandals linked to Thomas Massie.

-Thomas Massie is an American politician and engineer currently serving as the U.S. Representative for Kentucky's 4th congressional district since 2012.
-As a member of the Republican Party, he represents a district encompassing much of northeastern Kentucky, notably including the Cincinnati area and Louisville's eastern suburbs.
+Thomas Massie is an American politician and engineer serving as the U.S. Representative for Kentucky's 4th congressional district since 2012.
+A Republican, his district encompasses much of northeastern Kentucky, notably the Cincinnati area's Kentucky side and Louisville's eastern suburbs.
+He is known for his conservative views and has often been a vocal critic of government spending and intervention.

 In December 2013, Thomas Massie was the only congressman to vote against the Undetectable Firearms Act.

 In 2013, Massie released a statement calling Roe v.
-Wade "one of the greatest judicial travesties of our time" and affirming his belief that life begins at conception.
+Wade "one of the greatest judicial travesties of our time" and asserted his belief that life begins at conception.

 March 2014: Voted Against Bill Naming Israel Strategic Partner

-In March 2014, Thomas Massie voted against a bill to name Israel an American strategic partner, because it would have subsidized green energy companies in Israel.
+In March 2014, Thomas Massie voted against a bill to name Israel an American strategic partner, citing his opposition to subsidizing foreign green energy companies.

-May 2014: Objected to Voice Vote Awarding Jack Nicklaus Gold Medal
+May 2014: Objected to Voice Vote for Jack Nicklaus Medal

 In May 2014, Thomas Massie objected to a voice vote to award golf star Jack Nicklaus a gold medal recognizing his "service to the nation", and demanded a roll call vote.

-By mid-June 2014, Thomas Massie had voted "no" at least 324 times in the 113th Congress, opposing one of every three measures.
-Politico named him "Mr. No".
+By mid-June 2014, Thomas Massie had voted "no" at least 324 times in the 113th Congress, leading Politico to name him "Mr. No".

 In 2015, Thomas Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns.